Supplier Terms and Conditions

 Buyer may immediately terminate its Purchase Orders and other agreements with Seller without liability to Buyer in any of the following or any other comparable events: (a) insolvency of Seller; (b) filing of a voluntary petition in bankruptcy by Seller; (c) filing of any involuntary petition in bankruptcy against Seller; (d) appointment of a receiver or trustee over Seller or the assets of Seller; or (e) execution of an assignment for the benefit of creditors by Seller, provided that such petition, appointment or assignment is not vacated or nullified within 15 days of such event.
 Seller shall reimburse Buyer for all costs incurred by Buyer in connection with any of the foregoing, including, but not limited to, all attorneys’ and other professional fees, expert witness fees and costs.

 a.
-Buyer reserves the right to terminate all or any part of its agreements with Seller, including under any Purchase Orders, without liability to Buyer, if Seller: (i) repudiates, threatens to breach or breaches any of the terms of any Purchase Order or other agreement with Buyer, including Seller’s warranties; (ii) fails to perform services or deliver goods as specified by Buyer; (iii) fails to make progress so as to endanger timely and proper completion of services or delivery of goods; and does not correct such failure or breach within 10 days (or such shorter period of time if required under the circumstances) after receipt of written notice from Buyer specifying such failure or breach; (iv) violates any applicable forced labor, human trafficking, anti-corruption, or international trade laws, including, but not limited to, those referenced in the provisions of these Terms governing Compliance With Laws and/or the RealTruck Group, inc. Supplier Code of Conduct; or (v) if Seller fails to provide Buyer with adequate and reasonable assurance of Seller's ability to perform timely any of Seller's obligations under any Purchase Order, including, without limitation, delivery of goods; (vi) if Buyer terminates for breach any other Purchase Order issued by Buyer to Seller in accordance with the terms of such Purchase Order (whether or not such other Purchase Order is related to the Purchase Order); or (vii) if Seller fails to remain competitive with respect to price, quality, delivery, technology, payment terms, or customer support.
+Buyer reserves the right to terminate all or any part of its agreements with Seller, including under any Purchase Orders, without liability to Buyer, if Seller: (i) repudiates, threatens to breach or breaches any of the terms of any Purchase Order or other agreement with Buyer, including Seller’s warranties; (ii) fails to perform services or deliver goods as specified by Buyer; (iii) fails to make progress so as to endanger timely and proper completion of services or delivery of goods; and does not correct such failure or breach within 10 days (or such shorter period of time if required under the circumstances) after receipt of written notice from Buyer specifying such failure or breach; (iv) violates any applicable forced labor, human trafficking, anti-corruption, or international trade laws, including, but not limited to, those referenced in the provisions of these Terms governing Compliance With Laws and/or the RealTruck Group, Inc. Supplier Code of Conduct; or (v) if Seller fails to provide Buyer with adequate and reasonable assurance of Seller's ability to perform timely any of Seller's obligations under any Purchase Order, including, without limitation, delivery of goods; (vi) if Seller fails to provide Buyer, within a commercially reasonable time after Buyer's request (but in no case exceeding 3 days after such request) with adequate and reasonable assurance of Seller's financial and operational capability to perform timely any of Seller's obligations under this Contract; (vii) if Buyer terminates for breach any other Purchase Order issued by Buyer to Seller in accordance with the terms of such Purchase Order (whether or not such other Purchase Order is related to the Purchase Order); or (viii) if Seller fails to remain competitive with respect to price, quality, delivery, technology, payment terms, or customer support.
 In the event of a termination under this Subpart a, Buyer shall be entitled to recover from Seller, among other things, all costs incurred by Buyer in purchasing substitute goods or services from an alternative supplier.
 Additionally, in the event that an act of termination by Buyer under this Subpart a is determined to be improper for any reason, the damages available to Seller shall be limited to the damages that Seller would have been entitled to receive if Buyer had terminated for convenience pursuant to these Terms.

 b.
 Buyer may terminate its agreements and Purchase Orders with Seller upon giving at least 60 days’ notice to Seller, without liability to Buyer, if Seller (i) sells, or offers to sell, a material portion of its assets, or (ii) sells or exchanges, or offers to sell or exchange, or causes to be sold or exchanged more than 20% of Seller’s stock or other ownership interest (or another amount that effects a change in the control of Seller).
 Seller shall notify Buyer promptly in writing in the event of the earlier of (i) the entrance into an agreement, or (ii) the occurrence of an event, described above in this Subpart b.
 In the event that an act of termination by Buyer under this Subpart b is determined to be improper for any reason, the damages available to Seller shall be limited to the damages that Seller would have been entitled to receive if Buyer had terminated for convenience pursuant to these Terms.